-For all of our lives, we’ve heard people say that if March comes in like a lion, it will go out like a lamb and there’s a good chance that we’ve repeated those very words to our own children, but exactly where did that saying originate?
+We've all heard the saying that if March comes in like a lion, it will go out like a lamb.
+It's a phrase we may have even passed on to our children.
+But where did this saying actually come from?

 Get our free mobile app

-The oldest known written mention of the phrase can be found in a book called “Gnomologia: Adagies and Proverbs; Wise Sentences and Witty Sayings, Ancient and Modern, Foreign and British” by the English author Thomas Fuller in 1732.
-Clearly, this shows the saying has been around for nearly 300 years, if not longer.
+The oldest written record of this saying can be found in the book "Gnomologia: Adages and Proverbs; Wise Sentences and Witty Sayings, Ancient and Modern, Foreign and British" by English author Thomas Fuller in 1732.
+This demonstrates that the saying has been around for nearly 300 years, if not longer!

 If you'd like to see what The Old Farmers Almanac is forecasting for our spring weather, you'll find that here.